 For my Christmas gifts this year, I knew I wanted another piercing; I wasn’t sure where to get it at first.
 I wanted something visible, so I started to narrow down the potential piercing places—chin piercing remind me of zits, a nose ring would irritate my allergies, with a tongue piercing you can’t really eat anything, and a septum piercing always reminds me of a walrus, and I didn’t want to look like one.
 That left me with the eyebrow.

 I’m not exactly sure how I told my parents I wanted another piercing, but they were soon on board with it, and said it could be one of my Xmas gifts.
 This was probably around September or October; I first got the idea through a book.
 After I read about Virginia’s piercing—the main character of the book was Virginia Shreves—I began to research eyebrow piercings.
 I decided I wanted a vertical piercing instead of a horizontal one; horizontal eyebrow piercings remind me of barrettes.

 For piercings, there are two separate costs: the actual piercing and the jewelry you choose.
 Originally, I was told the piercing would happen in January, sometime after New Year’s Day.
 But it happened today.

 After dinner, we drove to Snakeman’s, where I had gotten my navel piercing.
-We signed the paper they make you signed, I showed the woman—who had pierced my navel—my student ID—which is why I had to bring my wallet—and Mom showed her my birth certificate.
+We signed the paper they make you signed, I showed the woman—who pierced my navel—my student ID—which is why I had to bring my wallet—and my mom showed her my birth certificate.

 I’m very happy with my piercing, and can’t wait to go to school on Monday—a genuine first for me because I don’t like school.
 I didn’t tell anyone outside of my family about wanting this piercing, so my friends will be surprised.